-When starting to learn Pandoras Box, "Master" and "Client" are probably the most fundamental vocabularies to understand.
-So this chapter explains what they are...
+When starting to learn Pandoras Box, "Master" and "Client" are probably the most fundamental terms to understand.
+This chapter explains what they are...

 If you have only one Pandoras Box system, you start the Master mode.

 If you have the Pandoras Box Software License, you can add Outputs to your show which can render in full screen.
 This configuration is also called "stand-alone mode".
-In this mode, the Master has no Preview anymore as it renders the full screen window already but you have access to the user interface to control your show.
+In this mode, the Master has no Preview anymore as it renders the full screen window on another output but you have access to the user interface to control your show.

-If you need more outputs or playback performance than possible with one system you can start adding Clients to your setup.
+If you need more outputs or playback performance than what is possible with one system you can start adding Clients to your setup.
 Pandoras Box is a scalable playback system.

 "Master-Client setup" simply means to connect the Master to one or more Clients on which the so called Client mode of the Pandoras Box Software license is started.